Set up GitHub sign-in

 await client.auth.initializeGitHubSignIn(

-clientId: 'YOUR_GITHUB_CLIENT_ID',
+clientId: 'your-github-client-id',

-redirectUri: Uri.parse('https://example.com/auth.html'),
+redirectUri: Uri.parse('com.example.yourapp://auth'),

 );